XD-DENG/Spark-practice/README.md

 >>> raw_content.distinct().count()
 421553
 ```
-One point we need to take note of is that these if each line of our data is an array instead of a string, `intersection` and `distinct` methods can't work properly.
+One point we need to take note of is that if each line of our data is an array instead of a string, `intersection` and `distinct` methods can't work properly.
 This is why I used `raw_content` instead of `content` here as example.

 ## References
 [1] Spark Programming Guide, http://spark.apache.org/docs/latest/programming-guide.html